NewTownData/koala-webgen/README.md

 Every page or post should specify the following variables:

 - `title` - page title
-- `date` - date of creation / publishing of the post
+- `date` - date of creation / publishing of the post in UTC timezone
 - `tags` - keywords or categories of the post (optional)

 Variables are defined as HTML comments: